 - The Foot Harness The webbing of the toe loop portion of the foot harness fits over the middle two toes, crisscrosses over the top of the paw, then wraps around the lower leg (above the paw) and buckles in the back.
 The toe loop should slide easily over the two middle toes and there should be a half inch of space between the top of the dog’s paw (underneath the middle slide buckle and “D” ring) and the webbing where it crisscrosses.
 The foot harness can be adjusted by sliding the slide buckle forward or backwards, and then adjusting the Velcro end of the strap accordingly.

 - Frequency of Use The Anti-Knuckling Device should be used for short walks initially, 5 to 10 minutes at a time, for the first week.
 Time with the device can be added in increasing 5-minute increments, as the dog becomes accustomed to it.
 The device should be removed immediately after use and should not be worn continuously.
 See our Best Practices Guidelines here.

 Important differences between the Anti-Knuckling Device and other products.

-There are two notable differences between the Anti-Knuckling Device and other products on the market.
-First, the patent pending design brings the affected leg forward while simultaneously lifting the toes.
+There are several notable differences between the Anti-Knuckling Device and other products on the market.
+First, our patent pending design brings the affected leg forward while simultaneously lifting the toes.
 Other products that fasten around the dog’s leg (versus the toes) do not promote the natural flexion of the foot.

-Additionally, resistance from the shock cord that is applied to the leg as it is extended while walking promotes strengthening of atrophied or weakened hind leg muscles that are often present in dogs recovering from injuries or surgery.
+Additionally, resistance from the shock cord as it is applied to the leg while walking promotes strengthening of atrophied or weakened hind leg muscles, often present in dogs recovering from injuries or surgery.
 This is an important feature that is not present in other brace and/or splint-type products on the market.